Puppet Master X: Axis Rising: Plot

 Ozu, the villain from the previous film, walks down a dark alley only to be stopped by Kommandant Moebius, the Nazi general.
 Ozu offers him the puppet Tunneler, in exchange for her freedom.
 Moebius gladly takes the prize, which immediately kills SS Soldier #1.
 Moebius "sets her free" by shooting her in the head.
 While this takes place, the puppet Blade watches from the shadows.

 The next morning, Danny and Beth are recovering at Danny's house.
 Danny tells the rest of the puppets that he couldn't revive Ninja, but they will get back Tunneler.
 Blade appears and informs them of Ozu's death and Tunneler's capture by the Nazis.
 Danny and Beth respond to a knock at the door only to be grabbed by mysterious men in suits.

 Meanwhile, in a secret lab in Chinatown, Docter Freuhoffer, a captured Austrian doctor with a fixation on dolls, is working for Moebius to develop a machine that can reanimate the dead.
 The seductive Uschi, a Nazi, tries to motivate the doctor only to be interrupted by Moebius.
 He demands a demonstration of the machine.
 He brings in a Japanese man and slits his throat.
 The machine makes him walk for a moment only for him to decay and fall down.
 Freuhoffer promises to fix the machine.
 Moebius reminds him that if he doesn't, his daughter will be killed.
-He then presents him with Tunneler to study.
+Moebius then presents him with Tunneler to study.

 Danny and Beth are revealed to have been taken to a military base.
-Major Collins commends them for thwarting the bombing of the weapons factory.
+Major Collins commends them for thwarting the bombing of the weapons factory in the previous film.
 He also informs Danny that General Porter will be in town and that he will present him with a medal.
 To protect them, he has Sergeant Stone assigned as their bodyguard.
-Back at the lab, Moebius and Uschi are discussing the machine and what it will mean for him.
-A soldier enters and informs him of General Porter's arrival.
-Back at Beth's house, Stone is settling in and getting on Beth's nerves with his sexist attitude.
+Stone gets on Beth's nerves with his sexist attitude as he settles in.

 Back at the lab, Freuhoffer is examining Tunneler when Uschi enters and tries to again seduce him.
 Moebius enters and in a rage shoots Uschi through the head.
-Danny, Beth, and Stone eat and discuss how they can help their cause when Danny thinks Stone should be introduced to the puppets.
 Freuhoffer tries using the fluid he extracted from Tunneler in his machine to revive Uschi but it fails.
-Danny introduces a dumbfounded Stone to the puppets and tells him that the Nazis have one of them that needs to be recovered.
 Freuhoffer shows Moebius his newest creation, Bombshell, a puppet made in Uschi's image with machineguns in her chest.
 Moebius, while amused, still wants his machine completed.